ONSdigital/eq-cir-converter-service/README.md

    make install
    ```

-3. Set the environment variables - LOG_LEVEL, CURRENT_VERSION, TARGET_VERSION
-   LOG_LEVEL set to INFO (It can be set to INFO, DEBUG, WARN, ERROR - if not set, it will be set to INFO by default.)
+3. Set the environment variable LOG_LEVEL (It can be set to INFO, DEBUG, WARN, ERROR - if not set, it will be set to INFO by default.)
-   CURRENT_VERSION set to 9.0.0 (If not set, the value of 9.0.0 will be used by default.)
-   TARGET_VERSION set to 10.0.0 (If not set, the value of 10.0.0 will be used by default.)

     ```bash
-    make init
+    make set-env-var
     ```

 4. Run the application